jronallo/microdata_schemaorg_example/source/code4lib.html.md

 using a nicely normalized relational database or an XML document with a lot of fielded information about your resources.
 Putting that information in HTML loses a lot of what you already know.
-The trip from the database or XML into HTML results in lost meaning.
+The trip metadata takes from the database or XML into HTML results in lost meaning.
 Maybe a human can read your field labels to understand your metadata, but that meaning is lost on machines.

 ### One Simple Solution

-One solution communicate more of this metadata is to provide an alternative representation of your data separate from the HTML representation.
+One solution to communicate more of this metadata is to provide an alternative representation of your data separate from the HTML representation.
 You could even help with auto-detection of that content by providing an alternative link in the `head` of your HTML document.